dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     1. If `v` is not a subtype of `p` then the match fails.

-    2. If the extractor pattern refers to an enum value and `v` is not that value, then the match fails.

     3. Otherwise, for each field `f` in `p`:

         1. Call the getter with the same name as `f` on `v` to a result `r`.